ariefpurnamamuharram/IF5200/datasets/README.md

 # Datasets

-All files in this directory are excluded from Git.
+All files and changes in this directory are excluded from Git.